projectcalico/calico/docs/kubernetes/KubernetesIntegration.md

 * #####Automatic Install

-   With our latest distribtution of Calico, we have included a `--kubernetes` flag to the `calicoctl node` command that will automatically install the Calico-Kubernetes Plugin as you spin up a Calico Node.
+   As of Calico v0.5.1, we have included a `--kubernetes` flag to the `calicoctl node` command that will automatically install the Calico-Kubernetes Plugin as you spin up a Calico Node.
    ```
-   sudo ETCD_AUTHORITY=<MASTER_IP> calicoctl node --ip=<NODE_IP> --kubernetes
+   sudo ETCD_AUTHORITY=<ETCD_IP>:<ETCD_PORT> calicoctl node --ip=<NODE_IP> --kubernetes
    ```
-   >_Note in this example, we embedded the ETCD_AUTHORITY environment config_
+   >_Note in this example, we set the ETCD_AUTHORITY environment config for the duration of the command_

 * #####Manual Install

    Alternatively, you can download the [latest release](https://github.com/Metaswitch/calico-docker/releases/latest) of the plugin binary directly from our Github Repo.
-   To apply a plugin to the node, you can use the `--plugin-dir=<PLUGIN_DIR>` option of the `calicoctl node` command

 #### Configuring Kubelet Services
    On each of your nodes, you will need to verify that your kubelet service config files (`/etc/systemd/kube-kubelet.service` by default) include a reference to the calico networking plugin.
 Look for/add this line to the config: